Ibrahem-Ali-99/XAI-in-Employee-Attrition-Prediction/README.md

 ## License

 This project is licensed under the MIT License.

+## Note
-Note: Forked from xai, where I contributed as Ibrahem-Ali99
+Forked from xai, where I contributed as Ibrahem-Ali99